sanger/.github/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **User story**
-The clear and concise user story describing what is required. e.g. As an SSR user I would like sample manifests to allow me to upload x ...
+The clear and concise user story describing what is required. e.g. As an SSR (John D.) I would like sample manifests to allow me to upload "x" so that I can ...

 **Who are the primary contacts for this story** e.g. John S (don't include surnames in public repos)

+**Who is the nominated tester for UAT** e.g. John S (don't include surnames in public repos)

 **Acceptance criteria**